bright/new-www/content/our-areas/healthcare-software-development.md

 bullet_points:
   - navigate successful scaling with secure healthtech development
   - receive full-cycle support from a trusted healthcare IT company
-  - achieve business goals with on of the top healthcare software companies
+  - achieve business goals with one of the top healthcare software companies
 bar_stack:
   - IoT
   - Bluetooth